Configuration

 end

-This following test run only if testing is unrestricted or restricted to exactly core version 3.1.5.
+The following test runs only if testing is unrestricted or restricted to exactly core version 3.1.5.

 check_sequence '3.1.5'